vibudh2209/D2/README.md

 3. Execute all the bash scripts in *path_project_folder/project_folder/iteration_no/simple_job_predictions*
 4. To check the number of molecules that are left after each iteration, sum the last column of the passed_file_ct.txt created in *path_project_folder/project_folder/iteration_no/morgan_1024_predictions*.
 You can compare this number with the number of left molecules predicted from the test set (total_pred_left) in *path_project_folder/project_folder/iteration_no/best_model_stats.txt*, and verify whether they are close.

 Repeat the above phases 1-5 for as many iterations as needed to reach a desired number of left molecules.
-You will just need to change the *iteration_no* value every time you start from phase 1 again (sometimes the number of molecules will plateu after a point i.e. the decrease will become very small after each iteration, at that point you can use the useful tip mentioned below)..
+You will just need to change the *iteration_no* value every time you start from phase 1 again (sometimes the number of molecules will plateu after a point i.e. the decrease will become very small after each iteration, at that point you can use the useful tip mentioned below).

 After D<sup>2</sup>